-To send flowers in memory of Rosario C. "Sato" Valenti, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Rosario C. "Sato" Valenti, please visit our Heartfelt Sympathies Store.

 In his early years, Sato attended local schools and served his country as a U.S. Army Corporal in the Korean War and was a long time employee of Kelly-Dietrich.
 He was happily married to the late Cecile F. Valenti on Oct.
 18, 1958, in Notre Dame Church.